ToshChaos/Ai-Reporter/readme.md

 Create an **AI Agent** with the provided prompt.

-Create two custom webhooks for the agent to call.
+Create the custom webhooks for the agent to call.
+Additionally, set up the end call webhook.

 Use the endpoint documentation for the webhook fields.
+The *set_device*, *record_operation* and *create_ticket* webhooks are needed to set the data.

-The call_id isshould be passed from the *conversation_id* dynamic variable.
+The call_id is a required field should be passed from the *conversation_id* dynamic variable.

 ===